Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 ### Data Sources and Collection

 We collected our financial data primarily from the [Alpha Vantage API](https://www.alphavantage.co/).
-The website provided us with a diverse range of financial information including company overviews, financial statements -income statements, cash flows, balance sheets-, stock prices, news articles and sentiments attached to the company.
+The website provided us with a diverse range of financial information including company overviews, financial statements, income statements, cash flows, balance sheets, stock prices, news articles and sentiments attached to the company.
 We developed a data collection pipeline in python to fetch, process and store the collected data.

 ### Collection Infrastructure